aidanboyne/BCM/_posts/2023-10-09-PBL_CRR_W3C1 copy.md

 Other findings on physical include wide pulse pressure, syncope or altered mental status, loss of peripheral pulse, and horner syndrome (compression of synpathetic nerve fibers).

-Patients with thoracic aortic dissection, particularly younger patients and others without an identifiable etiology for aortic dissection (eg, severe hypertension, pregnancy/delivery, aortic trauma), should be evaluated for possible underlying genetic (Marfan syndrome, Loeys-Dietz syndrome, Vascular Ehlers Danlos syndrome, Turner syndrome) or familial disorders (SMAD3 mutations, familial thoracic aortic aneurysm and dissection) known to be related.
+Patients with thoracic aortic dissection, particularly younger patients and others without an identifiable etiology for aortic dissection (eg, severe hypertension, pregnancy/delivery, aortic trauma), should be evaluated for possible underlying genetic (**Marfan syndrome** (_FBN1 gene on Chromosome 15 coding for fibrilin for synthesis of elastic fibers_), **Loeys-Dietz syndrome** (connective tissue disorder, additionally causes twised arteries not seen Marfan), **Vascular Ehlers Danlos syndrome** (collagen type III disorder), Turner syndrome) or familial disorders (SMAD3 mutations, familial thoracic aortic aneurysm and dissection) known to be related.

+**Visceral Pain**: Crushing, pressure, nausea... associated with organs i.e. MI.
+May be referred **Somatic Pain**: Very sharp, tearing or popping... aortic dissection presents with _somatic pain_

 ## Evaluation

+#### Labs

+In aortic dissection we expect to see _negative_ troponins, _positive_ d-dimer.
+Also check for kidney funciton (flap obstruciton of renal artery), lipids to start treating hyperlipidemia if suspected.

 ### CXR